Card Factory plc - Modern Slavery Act 2015

 - refused to accept any products which are in production at a time a supplier fails a routine re-audit, until effective remediation of any material audit failures;

-- formally adopted a “no audit no order” policy for all factories outside of the EU from which we source products directly;
+- continued to practice a “no audit no order” policy for all factories outside of the UK/EU from which we source products directly;

-- de-listed from our active supplier list, any product suppliers outside the EU who failed audits and did not take appropriate remedial action; and
+- de-listed from our active supplier list, any product suppliers outside the UK/EU who failed audits and did not take appropriate remedial action; and

 - provided top-up training to our sourcing teams to ensure they understand our obligations and to provide practical guidance on what they should be looking out for on a day-to-basis, particularly when visiting suppliers and their factories.